 Take classes or join a club

 Joining a club or attending classes can be a great way to meet people while also having fun.
-Before the pandemic, I used to go ballroom dancing with my partner and we meet some good people through that.
+Before the pandemic, I used to go ballroom dancing with my partner and we met some good people through that.
 My partner also attends aerial hoop class, and they’ve made some really good friends through that as well.

 It’s also worth looking at your local adult education centre for classes to take where you can then meet new people with similar interests.